We have bylaws in place to control the use of the municipal sewer system. The

 What these inspectors look for

 Inspectors will want to review any place where wastewater, including outdoor runoff, drains into the sanitary or storm water sewer systems, a ditch or watercourse.
 This review includes looking at all drainage features on-site including floor and roof drains, sumps, washrooms, grease traps, interceptors, processes, chemicals and chemical storage areas and outdoor features such as catch basins.
 To help in the inspection, an Inspector may request a copy of the building plan, disposal records and Safety Data Sheets (SDS).

-EPCOR Drainage Services and Wastewater Treatment Bylaw 19627 outlines all of the restrictions regarding release of wastewater including storm water.
+EPCOR Drainage Services and Wastewater Treatment Bylaw 19627 outlines all the restrictions regarding release of wastewater, including storm water.
 Key restrictions to the drainage system include:

 - No hazardous material including paint, solvents, oil, flammables, heavy metals, chemicals or other materials harmful to the environment.